YANJINI/Linear-and-Nonlinear-Gaussian-Naive-Bayes-Classifier-with-Visualization-on-A-Plane/README.md

 ## How it works
 ### Linear Gaussian Naive Bayes Classifier
-When each of those decomposed one-dimension feature distributions, $P(x_{i} | y)$ follows Gaussian distribution and their variances are assumed to be the same across all labels (in this case when y=1 and y=-1), we can derive the closed form of a line that represents 50:50 case of falling into the two labels.
+When each of those decomposed one-dimension feature distributions, $P(x_{i} | y)$, follows Gaussian distribution and their variances are assumed to be the same across all labels (in this case when y=1 and y=-1), we can derive the closed form of a line that represents 50:50 case of falling into the two labels.
 In other words, Gaussian Naive Bayes classifier's decision boundary is linear in this case.

 ![linear_GNB](/images/linear_GNB.gif) <br />